ecsec/open-ecard-legacy-activator/README.md

 License
 =======

-The source code for this addon is released under the GPLv3.
+The source code for the addons/extensions is released under the GPLv3.